mia-care/documentation/docs/p4samd/handbook/verification.md

 Clicking on a row, the details of the Test Suite are displayed, presented in three tabs:
 - **Tests**: Shows all the tests included in the Test Suite.
-- **Executions**: Displays all executions that are included in the Test Suite, with the option to download the corresponding report if available.
+- **Executions**: Displays all the cronological executions of that specific Test Suite, with the option to download the corresponding report if available.
 - **External test executor**: This section allow to create or edit the **External test executor** needed to automatically execute Test Suite.

 ### Test Suite Execution Flow

+**Automatic**: only automatic Test Suites with a configured External Test Executor can be run.
+- Initialization: when the user triggers the execution, a new job for the Test Suite is created and assigned a `JobId`.
-When you run a Test Suite, P4SaMD triggers the configured external test executor via API.
-The executor sends back results through a webhook to update the execution status.
-If the report is provided in JUnit format, P4SaMD automatically processes and displays the results in the dashboard.
-Otherwise, only the execution status is recorded, and the report file remains available for download.
+- Results: The executor sends back results through a webhook to update the execution status or job result.
+If the execution report is provided in JUnit format, P4SaMD automatically processes and displays the results in the dashboard.
+- Reports: for each execution, users can download the related report.
+See [Execution Reports](#execution-reports) paragraph.

+**Manual**: only automatic Test Suites with can be executed, the manual executions have to be handled in the ALM tool, initiating and updating the information in the tool.

 ### Creating and Configuring Test Suites